 In the EU Deforestation Regulation, deforestation is defined as the conversion of forest into agriculture, whether human-induced or not.
-In the context of the Sustainability Framework, Preferred by Nature takes a slightly broader definition, including the conversion of natural forests into plantations or other wooded land or other lands.
-In this definition, deforestation is the loss of natural forest as a result, whether human-induced or not, of: • Conversion to agriculture or other non-forest land uses • Conversion to a plantation forest or • Severe and sustained degradation.
+Source: EU Deforestation Regulation (EU) 2023/1115; In the context of the Preferred by Nature Certification, Preferred by Nature takes a slightly broader definition, including the conversion of natural forest into plantation or other wooded land or other land.
+In this definition, deforestation is the loss of natural forest as a result, whether human-induced or not, of: • Conversion to agriculture or other non-forest land use; • Conversion to a plantation forest or; • Severe and sustained degradation.